fzbowers/RecipeBox/README.md

 ### For First Time Users:
 - Click create account and fill out the form with a username, email, and secure password.
+- If you ever forgot your password, clicking reset password and entering your email will send the reset link to your terminal.
 - Login with your username and password; this will take you to the homepage.

 ### The Homepage